rrnnlyyn77/pairfect-capstone-project/README.md

 The application supports:
 - Manual ingredient entry (fully functional on deployment)
-- OCR ingredient extraction (functional only in local environments) Due to hosting limitations, OCR is disabled on deployed versions, but works when running the app locally.
+- OCR ingredient extraction (functional only in local environments)
+<br> Due to hosting limitations, OCR is disabled on deployed versions, but works when running the app locally.

 # Features
 1. Ingredient Synergy Analysis